 Currently, Smartproxy is one of the most well-known proxy providers in the proxy market for offering cheaper premium proxy solutions to users.
 It offers high-quality proxies, a user-friendly dashboard, and 24-hour customer service support making their use worthwhile.
 Smartproxy provides a wide range of proxies from rotating proxies, backconnect proxies, unlimited proxies, shared proxies, anonymous proxies, HTTP proxies to IPv4 proxies.
 In this article, you will find out some of Smartproxy’s cons.

-I will begin my discussion by talking about the geo-targeting limitation as the first on our Smartproxy’s cons list.
+I will begin my discussion by talking about the geo-targeting limitation as to the first item on our Smartproxy’s cons list.
 As a provider, it offers proxies across 195+ locations worldwide.
 However, the provider seems to flop a little bit when it comes to city-level targeting.
 This is usually not a problem for users who are not necessarily looking for granular targeting options.
 State or country-level targeting is mostly enough for such users.

 SmartProxy only offers city-level targeting for just a few cities in the US, UK, and Europe.
-In addition to New York, Chicago, Houston, Los Angeles, and Miami, cities with city-level targeting include London, Moscow, Berlin.
-You need to consider alternative options like StormProxies or Oxylabs if your project needs city-level targeting such as sneaker copping.
+In addition to New York, Chicago, Houston, Los Angeles, and Miami, cities with city-level targeting include London, Moscow, and Berlin.
+You need to consider alternative options like StormProxies or Oxylabs if your project needs city-level targeting, such as sneaker copping.

 Slow Email Support